Fast Company Award for 2025

 Our participation in the Ecovadis platform and network provides HTMS with valuable feedback and support in continuing to improve our ratings in each of the key evaluation categories, enhancing our company-wide efforts toward outstanding corporate sustainability.

-Nanofluid Technology in Select Amazon UK Fulfilment Centers
+Maxwell at Amazon UK Fulfilment Centers

 HT Materials Science Selected by Amazon to Pilot Energy-Efficient Nanofluid Technology